 Hashem wants us to be consistent in our outward appearance and our behaviour.
-When we try to portray a certain image of holiness, yet act in an inconsistent manner, this shows that we care more about people's opinions about us than Hashem's opinion or that we do not fully trust that Hashem knows the truth about us.
-If we analyse our behaviour honestly and carefully, most of us will discover that we act hypocritically to some degree.
+When we try to portray a certain image of holiness, yet act inconsistently in private, this shows that we care more about people's opinions about us than about Hashem.
+That is why the pig is considered the epitome of 'unkosher', even there are many unkosher animals.
+The pig holds out its legs which have the kosher sign of split hooves, but hides the fact that it does not chew its cud.
+If we analyse our behaviour honestly and carefully, most of us will discover that we act hypocritically, at least to some degree.

-Chovot Halevavot (Duties of the Heart)9 teaches us that every single character trait has it's time and place in our service of Hashem10.
-Even seemingly negative middot have a role to play in certain circumstances.
-For example, displaying anger can be appropriate when disciplining children.
+Chovot Halevavot (Duties of the Heart)9 teaches us that every single character trait has its time and place in our service of Hashem10.
+Even seemingly negative middot such as anger and pride have a role to play in certain circumstances.
+For example, displaying anger might be appropriate when disciplining children11.
 Pride can be appropriate when we feel proud to be Jewish.
-Pride can also help us to overcome a temptation to sin (e.g. we should think to ourselves "How can I possibly stoop so low as to do such an act.
+Pride can also help us to overcome a temptation to sin (e.g. we might think to ourselves "How can I possibly stoop so low as to do such an act.
 It's beneath me.
 I'm better than that!").
-How can hypocrisy be a part of our divine service?
+But how can hypocrisy be a part of our divine service?

 We are all masters at justifying our own poor behaviour.
-We naturally tend to paint our own behaviour in the best possible light but find it very easy to preach to others about the right thing to do.
-Perhaps we can take our natural hypocrisy of judging ourselves favourably and others harshly and reverse it!
-We can strive to be strict on ourselves but generous in our judgement of others.
+We naturally tend to paint our own behaviour in the best possible light, yet find it very easy to preach to others about the right thing to do.
+Perhaps we can take this natural hypocrisy of judging ourselves favourably and others harshly and reverse it!
+We can strive to be strict on ourselves, yet merciful in our judgement of others12.
 Surely this would be a form of hypocrisy of which Hashem would approve!